cosmos/cosmos-sdk/docs/migrations/app.md

 }
 ```

-`CustomGRPCHeaderMatcher` is an interceptor for gRPC gateway requests.
-It is useful for mapping request headers to
-GRPC metadata.
-HTTP headers that start with 'Grpc-Metadata-' are automatically mapped to gRPC metadata after
-removing prefix 'Grpc-Metadata-'.
-We can use this CustomGRPCHeaderMatcher if headers don't start with `Grpc-Metadata-`.

 - API is made `in-process` with the node now.
 Enabling/disabling the API server and Swagger can now be configured from `app.toml`
   Both legacy REST API and gRPC gateway API are using the same server.
 Swagger can be accessed via `{baseurl}/swagger/`